realm/realm-kotlin/README.md

 NOTE: The SDK doesn't currently support  `x86` - Please use an `x86_64` or `arm64` emulator/device

-# Developer Preview

-The Realm Kotlin SDK is in Developer Preview.
-All API's might change without warning and no guarantees are given about stability. *Do not use in production*.

 ## Design documents

 The public API of the SDK has not been finalized.
 Design discussions will happen in both Google Doc and this Github repository.
 Most bigger features will first undergo a design process that might not involve code.
 These design documents can be found using the following links: